 Denise Dowd - Siobhan’s Sister (Denise was the middle sister, Siobhan the youngest.
 Eldest sister Oona also supports the Trust’s work, as well as many irish cousins!)

 David Fickling – Siobhan’s first publisher, David runs David Fickling books, an independent publishing house based in Oxford.

 John McLay – A recent addition to the board of Trustees, John used to work at Puffin books and now the man behind The Bath Festival of Children’s Literature.

-The Director of the Trust is Kate Powling, who also runs the agency Speaking of Books which organises visits for Authors in schools and festivals.
+The Director of the Trust is Kate Powling, who also works for the agency Speaking of Books which organises visits for Authors in schools.